enterdot/umathyoi/reference/application_description.md

 - Carousel hints not showing correctly (could be removed to simplify)
 - Missing Scenario selection and Character selection in turn settings
 - Cards can be added to deck when they are of the same character
+- Adding the `stopwatch` decorator to the efficiency recalculation function breaks it

 ---